flowtsohg/mdx-m3-viewer/README.md

   console.log(model.sequences.map((sequence) => sequence.name));
 });

-// target here is the resource for which the error occured.
+// target is the resource for which the error occured.
 // For global errors, this will be the viewer itself. viewer.on('error', (target, error, reason) => {
   console.log(`Error: ${error}, Reason: ${reason}`, target);